remotesensinginfo/rsgislib/doc/python/source/index.rst

 The Remote Sensing and GIS Software Library (RSGISLib)
 ====================================
 The Remote Sensing and GIS software library (RSGISLib) is a collection of tools for processing remote sensing and GIS datasets.
-Tools are accessed using an XML interface or python bindings.
+The tools are accessed using an XML interface or python bindings.

 The project is hosted on Bitbucket and is available to download from https://bitbucket.org/petebunting/rsgislib

+The project is led by Pete Bunting (`Earth Observation and Ecosystem Dynamics Group <http://www.aber.ac.uk/en/iges/research-groups/earth-observation-laboratory/>`_ , `Aberystwyth University <http://www.aber.ac.uk/>`_) with contributions from Dan Clewley (`Microwave Systems, Sensors and Imaging Lab <http://mixil.usc.edu>`_, `The University of Southern California <http://www.usc.edu>`_).

 Information
 ---------------